Stars1233/SpatialVID/README.md

 ## Abstract

 Significant progress has been made in spatial intelligence, spanning both spatial reconstruction and world exploration.
 However, the scalability and real-world fidelity of current models remain severely constrained by the scarcity of large-scale, high-quality training data.
-While several datasets provide camera pose information, they are typically limited in scale, diversity, and annotation richness, particularly for dynamic scenes with realistic camera motion.
-To address this gap, we collect a large corpus of raw video with natural camera movement, providing the foundation for constructing a dataset with unique scale and diversity.
-In this work, we introduce **SpatialVID**, a large-scale dynamic spatial dataset explicitly designed to provide expressive annotations for this purpose.
-Through a hierarchical filtering pipeline, we process more than **21,000 hours** of collected raw video into **2.7 million clips**, totaling **7,089 hours** of dynamic content.
-A subsequent annotation pipeline enriches these clips with detailed spatial and semantic information, including camera poses, depth maps, dynamic masks, structured captions, and labels for camera motion and scene composition.
+While several datasets provide camera pose information, they are typically limited in scale, diversity, and annotation richness, particularly for real-world dynamic scenes with ground-truth camera motion.
+To this end, we collect **SpatialVID**, a dataset consists of a large corpus of in-the-wild videos with diverse scenes, camera movements and dense 3D annotations such as per-frame camera poses, depth, and motion instructions.
+Specifically, we collect more than **21,000 hours** of raw video, and process them into **2.7 million clips** clips through a hierarchical filtering pipeline, totaling **7,089 hours** of dynamic content.
+A subsequent annotation pipeline enriches these clips with detailed spatial and semantic information, including camera poses, depth maps, dynamic masks, structured captions, and serialized motion instructions.
+Analysis of SpatialVID's data statistics reveals a richness and diversity that directly foster improved model generalization and performance, establishing it as a key asset for the video and 3D vision research community.

 ## 🎉NEWS

-+ [2025.09.08] 🔥 Our paper, code and SpatialVid-HQ dataset are released!
++ [2025.09.11] 🔥 Our paper, code and SpatialVid-HQ dataset are released!

 ## Preparation